-In the 4th semester, each student has the opportunity to study one semester abroad at Jönköping University’s partner universities.
-The aim is to either deepen the student’s knowledge of global studies or to enrich the programme with other academic courses (e.g. language, marketing or finance).
+In the 4th semester, the students have the opportunity to study one semester abroad at one of Jönköping University’s partner universities.
+The purpose is to either deepen the student’s knowledge of global studies or to enrich the programme with other academic courses (e.g. language, marketing, or finance).

-Internship is a 10-week course and qualifies for 15 credits.
+Internship is a 10-week course that qualifies for 15 credits.
 The course is offered in the 5th semester (weeks 42 – 51).
-The aim of the course is to give students the opportunity to put into practice the theoretical knowledge and skills they have acquired.
+The purpose of the course is to allow students to put into practice the theoretical knowledge and skills they have acquired.
 At the same time, they can establish contacts and networks for the future.

 Minor Field studies

 Students can take part in the MFS programme.
 The MFS programme should be used to gather material for the bachelor thesis on-site, in a developing country.
 This provides the opportunities to engage in global issues, develop intercultural competence and broaden (with an international perspective) knowledge within each student’s field of study.